For Immediate Release

-Radon is a gas formed by the breakdown of uranium, a natural radioactive material found in all soil and rock.
+SASKATOON, January 14, 2021 -- Radon is the second leading cause of lung cancer.
+It is a gas formed by the breakdown of uranium, a natural radioactive material found in all soil and rock, and Saskatchewan is a hot spot.
 As radon breaks down, it forms radioactive particles that can get lodged into your lung tissue as you breathe creating the risk of lung cancer.
-Radon is the second leading cause of lung cancer.
-You can’t see, taste or smell radon.
-The only way to know how much in your home is to test for it with a long-term radon test kit.
-The Lung Association of Saskatchewan is a major contributor to a recent national study which found that 1 in 3 homes in Saskatchewan have dangerous amounts of radon.
-The city of Regina had the highest radon levels with 50% of all homes testing higher than Health Canada’s radon action guideline of 200 Bq/m3.
+The only way to know how much radon is in your home is to test with a long-term radon test kit.
+If radon levels are high, a certified radon reduction professional can mitigate your home to bring radon levels down which will reduce the risk of lung cancer.

 The Provincial Government’s Home Renovation Tax Credit allows home owners to claim a 10.5 per cent tax credit on up to $20,000 of eligible home renovation expenses.
 The eligible expenses include the cost of labour, professional services, and the building materials required for radon reduction measures.
 “In a year when we are spending so much time at home, our government is proud to be able to assist Saskatchewan residents in keeping their homes safe,” said Paul Merriman, Minister of Health.
 “Radon-caused lung cancer can be prevented through simple basement renovations, which will now be much more affordable thanks to our government’s Home Renovation Tax Credit.”